Skip to content

 Winner: TentBox Lite

 Both sleeping areas are similar in the TentBox Lite and Crua AER.
-Both tents can sleep a maximum of three people, the Crua AER offers an added expandability option since it can attach to an awning and extension for extra space.
-However, if you like your space and are only looking at the sleeping space inside the roof tent we recommend the TentBox Lite with a sleeping dimension of 140cm x 240cm.
+Both tents can sleep a maximum of three people, but the Crua AER offers an added expandability option since it can attach to an awning and extension for extra space.
+However, if you like your space and are only looking at the sleeping space inside the roof tent, we recommend the TentBox Lite with a sleeping dimension of 140cm x 240cm.

-For reference the standard for a UK double bed is 135 x 190cm.
+For reference, the standard for a UK double bed is 135 x 190cm.

 3. Setup time and how they compare